 - Vegan version: Skip the Greek yogurt or replace it with coconut yogurt or silken tofu.

-- Sugar-free option: Leave out the honey/agave and rely on the natural sweetness of ripe watermelon.
+- Sugar-free option: Leave out the honey or agave and rely on the natural sweetness of the ripe watermelon.

 - Keto-friendly: Use a smaller portion of watermelon, add coconut cream, and include MCT oil for a lower-carb version.